How Much Does a Zygomatic Dental Implant Cost?

 With Everything Else Included, Why Do Zygomatic Dental Implants Affect the Total Price?

 The use of zygomatic dental implants in full mouth restorations is highly specialized and takes place in a sensitive area of the face near the eyes.
-To feel confident that you are receiving the best possible care, you will need the help of a board-certified oral and maxillofacial oral surgeon who has experience placing zygomatic implants on a regular basis.
+To feel confident that you are receiving the best possible care, you will need the help of a qualified oral and maxillofacial oral surgeon who has experience placing zygomatic implants on a regular basis.

 Unlike other facilities, our surgeons do not rely on implant guides.
 The placement of implants is intuitive.
 Not every mouth is the same.
 Choosing the appropriate angle and abutment requires years of experience.